Meet the judges

 Dr Annie Howitt

-Annie completed her PhD in the biology of pancreatic cancer initiation at the University of Cambridge, where she started to explore science communication and public engagement.
-After taking part in science festivals, making Youtube videos and running a programme of science art workshops in local schools alongside work in the lab, she decided to switch to public engagement full-time.
+Before this, Annie completed her PhD in the biology of pancreatic cancer initiation at the University of Cambridge, where she started to explore science communication and public engagement.
+After taking part in science festivals, making Youtube videos and running a programme of science art workshops in local schools alongside work in the lab, she decided it was time to leave the lab and do engagement full time!

 Dr Güneş Taylor